Whiz75/Whiz75/README.md

 # 💫 About Me:
-I am a software developer specializing in database design and maintenance, front-end and back-end development using tools and technology like Java, C#, Python, JavaScript, MySQL/PLSQL and etc to deliver systems that are delivered on time, within budge and meet client requirements.
+I am a software developer specializing in database design and maintenance, front-end and back-end development using tools and technology like Java, C#, Python, JavaScript,Dart, Flutter, MySQL/PLSQL and etc to deliver systems that are delivered on time, within budge and meet client requirements.

 ## 🌐 Socials: